wuxiuping1994/PinRism.Lib/README.md

   "Logging": {
     "LogLevel": {
       "Default": "Information",
-      "DotOcrLib": "Debug" // Optional: To see detailed logs from the library }
+      "PinRism.Lib": "Debug" // Optional: To see detailed logs from the library }
   }
 }